chrisloughnane/animation_nodes_manual/docs/user_guide/install/install.rst

 If you use **Windows** try to install `this <https://www.microsoft.com/en-US/download/details.aspx?id=48145>`_ first.

 One problem on **Linux** systems is that the builds don't seem to work everywhere.
 We haven't found a real solution (a build that works everywhere) yet.
-Therefor we provide multiple Linux builds and you have to check which one works for you.
+I will upload multiple Linux builds if it becomes apparent that the official one does not work everywhere.

 Animation Nodes depends on `numpy <http://www.numpy.org/>`_.
 If you downloaded unofficial Blender versions it is possible that *numpy* is not included in those (the error message should tell you this).
 If this is the case you can either download another Blender build (preferably an `official <https://www.blender.org/download/>`_ one) or you have to install *numpy* manually yourself.